qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    As an option, you can |checkbox| :guilabel:`Use the layer title as name if set` or :guilabel:`Export features intersecting the current map extent`.

-.. index:: Variables
+.. index:: Variables, Expressions

 .. _`general_tools_variables`:

 Use of variables for dynamic content
 ====================================

-You can define custom variables for use in :index:`expressions`.
+You can define custom variables for use in expressions.
 Variables can be defined at the application global level, project level, layer level and composition level.
 Just like CSS cascading rules, variables can be overwritten
 - eg, a project level variable will overwrite any application level variables